If you’re like me, you love self-hosting your own projects. But as the number of services you run grows, so does the list of DNS records.

 While DNS changes can sometimes take a while to propagate, subdomain delegation is usually quite fast – I've often seen it go live within 1 to 10 minutes.

 Once you've given it a moment, you can verify your setup from any machine other than your CoreDNS server.
 This ensures you're querying external DNS resolvers, just like the rest of the world.
-We'll use dig for this.
+We'll also use dig for this.

 First, let's ask a public resolver (like 1.1.1.1) to confirm that our new nameserver is correctly set up for the subdomain: